 How Common Is Recurring Bell’s Palsy?

-Some researchers estimate recurrent Bell’s palsy occurs in about 8% cases.
+Some researchers estimate recurrent Bell’s palsy occurs in about 8% of cases.
 Comparatively, a study of 185 Bell’s palsy patients between the ages of 4 and 70 revealed 12% of participants experienced recurrent partial or complete facial paralysis.
 This study also indicated recurrent Bell’s palsy is more likely in the first two years after the condition’s onset.
-Another study showed recurring Bell’s palsy affected more than 15% of patients, some of whom experience the condition in combination with diabetes and hypertension.
+Another study showed recurring Bell’s palsy affected more than 15% of patients, some of whom experienced the condition alongside diabetes and hypertension.

 Regardless of whether Bell’s palsy is a one-time or recurrent issue, the condition must be diagnosed and treated properly.
 That way, a Bell’s palsy patient can limit the risk of long-lasting facial paralysis.